carloandaya/carloandaya.github.io/_posts/2021-04-07-jupyter-venv.md

 categories: python
 ---

+*Edit: Just restart Visual Studio Code after creating your virtual environment to make it show up as an option for the Jupyter notebook.*

 I had my Jupyter notebook open in Visual Studio Code and I just installed ```matplotlib```.
 When I tried to run ```import matplotlib.pyplot as plt``` in one of the cells, I got the ModuleNotFoundError.

 ![ModuleNotFoundError](https://carloandaya.s3-us-west-2.amazonaws.com/assets/images/posts/20210407_02_modulenotfounderror.png)